SwissDataScienceCenter/renku/docs/tutorials/02_own_machine.rst

 Renku uses Docker to manage your project's computational environment.

-Install Docker from their website https://www.docker.com/products/docker-desktop/
+Install Docker from their website: https://www.docker.com/products/docker-desktop/

 Clone your Renku project
 ------------------------